KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

       inverseBindMatrixForJoint(j) *
       bindShapeMatrix

-Image 20c shows the transformations that are done to the geometry in the [Simple Skin](gltfTutorial_019_SimpleSkin.md) example, using the joint matrix of joint 1.
+Image 20e shows the transformations that are done to the geometry in the [Simple Skin](gltfTutorial_019_SimpleSkin.md) example, using the joint matrix of joint 1.
 The image shows the transformation for an intermediate state of the animation, namely, when the rotation of the joint node has already been modified by the animation, to describe a rotation about 45 degrees around the z-axis.

 <p align="center">
 <img src="images/skinJointMatrices.png" /><br>
 <a name="skinJointMatrices-png"></a>Image 20e: The transformation of the geometry done for joint 1.
 </p>

-The geometry Image 20c shows how the geometry would look like if it were *only* transformed with the joint matrix of joint 1.
+The last panel of Image 20e shows how the geometry would look like if it were *only* transformed with the joint matrix of joint 1.
 This state of the geometry is never really visible: The *actual* geometry that is computed in the vertex shader will *combine* the geometries as they are created from the different joint matrices, based on the joints- and weights that are explained below.

 ## The skinning joints and weights